 "Nor is it (repentance) acceptable from those who die as disbelievers" 4:18

-"I have devoted myself absolutely to the One who initiated the heavens and the earth; I will never be an idol worshiper" 6:76-79
+I have turned my face towards the One who initiated the heavens and the earth; a monotheist, I am not one of the mushrikeen."
+6:76-79

 On the other hand, those who die as idol worshippers, are not forgiven.
 The claimed contradiction is non existent.
 The author also makes the following claim:

-"Muslims believe that all prophets are without any sin."
+"Muslims believe that all Prophets are without any sin."

 Once again, and because he implored God for forgiveness he was forgiven.

-"We responded to him, and saved him from the crisis; we thus save the believers" 21:88
+We responded to him and delivered him from the misery, and thus do We save the believers.
+21:88

 God is approving adoption in this verse and not prohibiting it.